having11/Pico-I2C-Probe/README.md

 ### USB

-An interactive, imperative CLI that lets users execute specific actions over USB.
+An interactive, imperative CLI that lets users execute specific actions over USB. :warning: Not implemented!

 ### JSON

-A JSON file can be dropped to the Pico from a host device which executes each command in order and prints the results to the terminal over USB.
+A JSON file with the name of `actions.json` can be dropped to the Pico from a host device which executes each command in order and prints the results to the terminal over USB.

 #### Sample schema